parapluu/Concuerror/_posts/2014-06-03-poolboy-example-errors.md

 [...]
 Warning: Some abnormal exit reasons were treated as normal ('--treat_as_normal').
 Done!
 (Exit status: completed)
-  Summary: 0 errors, 144/144 interleavings explored
+  Summary: 0 errors, ... interleavings explored
 {% endhighlight %}

-Concuerror explored 96 interleavings, finding all the different states that the program can reach.
+Concuerror finished the exploration, finding all the different states that the program can reach.
 None of these interleavings had any processes terminating abnormally with a reason different from `shutdown`, nor any other errors.